 The Corporate Training Department provides employers with high-quality solutions for workforce development.
 This is accomplished by offering a wide variety of customized training for software, soft skills, professional development, safety, industrial maintenance, manufacturing, and much more.
 Training is specifically tailored to the request of an employer with regard for schedule, location and curriculum that is developed and delivered by professionals with relevant business and industry experience.
-Two of our most requested training programs include the Leadership Academy and the Industrial Maintenance Education Center that is offered through the WGTC Southwire Center for Manufacturing Excellence.
+Highlighted are the Workforce Development Center, Leadership Academy, and Industrial Maintenance Education Center.